enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 Hiding features behind gestures also makes it more difficult to support accessibility features in your app, which the operating system might otherwise give you “for free.”

-For example, in the stock Mail app on iOS, the delete and archive features are hidden behind a long press.
+For example, in the stock Mail app on iOS, the “delete message” feature is hidden behind a long press of the “archive message” icon (circled in the image below).

 ![iOS mail app design]({{site.baseurl}}/images/img_appdesign_mail.png)